Government support for employers as we face the coronavirus (covid-19) crisis

 Statutory Sick Pay (SSP)

 THe UK Government have announced they intend to bring forward legislation to allow small-and medium-sized businesses and employers to reclaim Statutory Sick Pay (SSP) paid for sickness absence due to covid-19.
-The eligibility criteria for the scheme will be as follows:
+HMRC has updated its statutory payments manual to provide that employees do not qualify for SSP if they are on furlough.

 - this refund will cover up to 2 weeks’ SSP per eligible employee who has been off work because of covid-19.
 This includes people who are self isolating with someone in the house who has the virus.